 (n.) a lament for someone who is alive, but who has gone away or is dearly missed

-Alas, Irish isn’t an HH strong point (check out @theirishfor for Twitter brilliance along that front).
-But this was a word too good to ignore: a beochaoineadh is an “elegy for the living”, as we put it on Twitter.
-“A sorrowful lament or toast for someone who is alive, but who has gone away or is dearly missed.”
+Alas, Irish isn’t an HH strong point (check out @theirishfor for that).
+But this is a word too good to ignore: a beochaoineadh is an elegy for the living, or a lament for someone who is alive but dearly missed.

-But thanks to some lovely people in the Twitter comments, we now know beochaoineadh is pronounced “byoh-kwee-new”.
+Beochaoineadh is effectively pronounced “byoh-kwee-new”.
 And etymologically, its origins lie in the Irish beo, meaning “alive”, and caoineadh, meaning “lamentation” or “weeping”.